theol0403/anachron-zmk-config/README.md

 Anachron combos are combos that allow you to press the key _slightly_ before the layer key and still register the correct behavior.
-This allows you to press any key on a layer with a single action.
+This allows you to press any key on a layer with a single chord.
 To solve edge cases, combo [partial-holds](https://github.com/zmkfirmware/zmk/pull/1809) must be used.

-This has been implemented using C macros in ZMK, and consists of almost a hundred combos.
+This has been implemented using C helper macros in ZMK, and consists of almost a hundred combos.
 Please see the keymap for more details.

 ## 📏 Design Principles